Court Martial (Star Trek: The Original Series): Production

 The script was originally entitled "Court Martial on Star Base 11."
 Star Trek commentator Keith DeCandido, writing for Tor.com, observed, "This episode was originally commissioned by producer Gene L. Coon as a cheap single-set episode, and Don M. Mankiewicz gave him a court martial story, intending it to take place entirely in the courtroom.
 However, the final version of the script required several new sets to be built, not to mention a matte painting of Starbase 11."
 For the final version four new sets were built: Kirk's quarters on the starbase, Commodore Stone's office, the starbase bar, and the courtroom itself.

+Actor Richard Webb plays the character of Lt.
+Cdr.
+Ben Finney, the officer Kirk is charged with killing.
+Despite the character being referred to throughout the episode as ‘Lt.
+Commander’, the insignia on the uniform he wears is of a full ‘Commander’.

 Elisha Cook Jr. had difficulty memorizing his long dramatic appeals to the court.
 Many of his speeches in the script are not present in the aired version, and some of those that were filmed frequently cut away from him to court and spectator reactions.

 This is the first episode to refer to the organization the main characters are part of as Starfleet and the top of the hierarchy being Starfleet Command.
 It is also the first appearance of a starbase in the series.
 Previously, the name of the Enterprise's service had varied, such as in "The Conscience of the King", where it was referred to as "the Star Service."